 One of the best ways to answer this question is by using specific examples.
 This can help the interviewer get a better sense of what drives and inspires you at work, as well as what kind of role or environment would be a good fit.

 To prepare for this question, it is important to reflect on what truly motivates you at work, what drives and inspires you to do your best, and what kind of work gives you energy.
-Additionally, it can be helpful to think about what kinds of assignments or projects you find most engaging, as this can help you provide a more detailed and targeted response during the interview.

 Ultimately, when it comes to answering this question, it is important to be honest and reflective of what truly motivates you at work.
 This can help the interviewer a better understanding of who you are and what kind of work environment you would excel in.